UCSF-DataSci/ds217-11-final-thomasblakely/report.md

 **Anomalies:**
 - Foster Weather Station did not record data on several relevant features.
-- Due to consistent lack of data over the 11-year span, this can either be intentional due to location or a general lack of funding to upgrade sensors.
+- Due to consistent lack of data over the 11-year span, Foster Weather Station's missingness can either be intentional due to location or a general lack of funding to upgrade sensors.

 ## Limitations & Next Steps

 **Limitations:**

 1. **Data Quality:**
-   - Significant alterations were made to the dataset in attempt to make valid for use in inference.
-Bias introduced, both statistically through imputation and methodologically through restriction.
+   - Significant alterations were made to the dataset in an attempt to make it valid for use in inference.
+Bias is introduced, both statistically through imputation and methodologically through restriction.
-   - Outlier capping may have removed some valid extreme events
+   - Outlier capping may have removed some valid extreme events.
-   - Only 2 weather stations used, limited data and spatial coverage
+   - Only 2 weather stations used, limited data and spatial coverage.

 2. **Model Limitations:**
    - Linear Regression (R² = 0.1587) and XGBoost had poor performance (R² = 0.2305), indicating that neither linear nor non-linear relationships are sufficient given the current data.
-   - Model appears unable to differentiate importance between feature types.
+   - The XGBoost model appears to be unable to differentiate importance between feature types.
    - RMSE of 6.17 hPa and MAE 4.77 hPa are too high for meaningful use in barometric pressure prediction settings.

 3. **Feature Engineering:**
-   - Some potentially useful features may not have been created (e.g., lag features, interaction terms)
+   - Maintained fairly basic derivation of additional features.
+Future models should look at the inclusion of lag and/or interaction terms.
-   - Rolling window sizes (7h, 24h) were chosen somewhat arbitrarily
+   - Rolling window sizes (7h, 24h) were chosen arbitrarily.
+Future modelling should look closer at hour-by-hour data to determine appropriate sizes.
-   - External data (e.g., weather forecasts, lake conditions) not incorporated
+   - Spatial data, like distance between locationsm gathered by satellites, was not incorporated.
    - Not all base and derived features were utilized, potentially leaving some information off of the table.

 4. **Scope:**
-   - Only one target variable analyzed; multi-target modeling could provide additional insights
+   - Only one target variable analyzed.
+Perhaps analyzing two target variables, like humidity, will provide more elucidating insights.
-   - Spatial relationships between stations not analyzed
+   - Only two stations were included in this analysis, limiting the generalizability of our results from the entirety of Chicago's beaches.

 **Next Steps:**